🔄

 How much does a water softener cost in the UK?

-It depends on the size of your home, the system you choose, and whether installation is included — but here’s a rough guide:
+It depends on the size of your home, the system you choose, and whether installation is included — but here’s a rough guide to how much water softeners in the UK cost:

 Ongoing salt: £5–£15 per bag, depending on usage